-I was even more surprised when she said all you had to do was toss it together. ?
+I was even more surprised when she said all you had to do was toss it together?
 I went home and did my best to recreate it.

+CUCUMBERS.
 Peel the cucumbers and then cut into ⅛-inch thick slices.
 If you like rustic looking salad you can cut the cucumbers by hand OR you can use a mandolin to get perfect, even slices.
 It’s totally up to you and whether or not you have that tool.

+DILL.
 Grab a bunch of fresh dill or a little container of it.
 I like to buy a big bunch and use the rest of it for chicken salad, pasta, or homemade ranch dressing.
 You’ll need about 3 tablespoons of chopped dill.

+RED ONION.
 Then thinly slice some red onion.
 You don’t need a lot.
 I used about ⅛ of a medium red onion and it was definitely enough.
 It helps add flavor and zing to the salad.
 Don’t go overboard!

+DRESSING.
 The last part is making the dressing or marinade.
 Drizzle the vinegar, sugar, and salt over top, then toss the cucumbers in it until they’re coated and the sugar has dissolved.
 If you prefer a slightly sweeter salad you can add a half tablespoon of sugar to the recipe below.
 I prefer it on the tangy side so 1 ½ tablespoons was perfect.

+COMBINE.
 Let the salad rest in the refrigerator for 2 hours.
 Not only will the cucumbers taste better but they will soften up.
 If you’re in a super big time crunch you can get a way with just 30 minutes.
 We’ve enjoy this recipe at the 30 minute mark, 2 hour mark and overnight.
 It’s tasted equally delicious each time!